awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Kafka.md

 + `MaxFullLoadSubTasks` – Use this option to indicate the maximum number of source tables to load in parallel\.
 AWS DMS loads each table into its corresponding Kafka target table using a dedicated subtask\.
 The default is 8; the maximum value is 49\.
 + `ParallelLoadThreads` – Use this option to specify the number of threads that AWS DMS uses to load each table into its Kafka target table\.
 The maximum value for an Apache Kafka target is 32\.
 You can ask to have this maximum limit increased\.
 + `ParallelLoadBufferSize` – Use this option to specify the maximum number of records to store in the buffer that the parallel load threads use to load data to the Kafka target\.
 The default value is 50\.
 The maximum value is 1,000\.
 Use this setting with `ParallelLoadThreads`\. `ParallelLoadBufferSize` is valid only when there is more than one thread\.
 + `ParallelLoadQueuesPerThread` – Use this option to specify the number of queues each concurrent thread accesses to take data records out of queues and generate a batch load for the target\.
 The default is 1\.
-However, for Kafka targets of various payload sizes, the valid range is 5–512 queues per thread\.
+The maximum is 512\.

-You can improve the performance of change data capture \(CDC\) for real\-time data streaming target endpoints like Kafka using task settings to modify the behaviour of the `PutRecords` API call\.
+You can improve the performance of change data capture \(CDC\) for Kafka endpoints by tuning task settings for parallel threads and bulk operations\.
 To do this, you can specify the number of concurrent threads, queues per thread, and the number of records to store in a buffer using `ParallelApply*` task settings\.
 For example, suppose you want to perform a CDC load and apply 128 threads in parallel\.
 You also want to access 64 queues per thread, with 50 records stored per buffer\.

 To promote CDC performance, AWS DMS supports these task settings:
 + `ParallelApplyThreads` – Specifies the number of concurrent threads that AWS DMS uses during a CDC load to push data records to a Kafka target endpoint\.
 The default value is zero \(0\) and the maximum value is 32\.
 + `ParallelApplyBufferSize` – Specifies the maximum number of records to store in each buffer queue for concurrent threads to push to a Kafka target endpoint during a CDC load\.
 The default value is 100 and the maximum value is 1,000\.
 Use this option when `ParallelApplyThreads` specifies more than one thread\.
 + `ParallelApplyQueuesPerThread` – Specifies the number of queues that each thread accesses to take data records out of queues and generate a batch load for a Kafka endpoint during CDC\.
+The default is 1\.
+The maximum is 512\.

 When using `ParallelApply*` task settings, the `partition-key-type` default is the `primary-key` of the table, not `schema-name.table-name`\.